Deerkiller8151/Deerkiller8151/README.md

 - 👋 Hi, I’m @Deerkiller8151
 - 👀 I’m interested in... playing video games and finding mods to help my gameplay.
 - 🌱 I’m currently learning...
 Python
-- 💞️ I’m looking to collaborate on... not sure yet.
+- 💞️ I’m looking to collaborate on...
 - 📫 How to reach me... on here.

 <!---